STEERING COMMITTEE: C. Callender (UC San Diego), M. Balcells (Bucknell), F. Fischer (Bonn), K. Miller (Sydney), G. Torrengo (Milan)

 Under the auspices of the IAPT, a regular annual meeting on the state of the art in philosophy of time is held, rotating each year between Australasia, the US, and Europe.

-Fourth IAPT Meeting
+Fifth IAPT Meeting

 June 18-20, 2018

 The International Association for Philosophy of Time (IAPT) is pleased to announce its 5th annual conference, to be held in Seoul, South Korea, from 18–20 June 2018 (arrival Sunday June 17th, departure Thursday June 21st).